Hornbill-Docs/esp-user-guide/esp-user-guide/availability-status.md

 ![Availability Statuses](/_books/esp-user-guide/images/availability-selection.png)

 ::: tip
-This is a configurable list, so the items displayed might be different than shown above.
+Because your Hornbill administrator can configure this list, the items displayed might be different than shown above.
 :::

-Each status is color coded.
+Each status is color-coded.
 Different statuses may share the same color and will fall under the same category as described here.
 * Green - I am available.
 * Amber - I am at work and can be disturbed if important.
-* Red - Do Not Disturb.
+* Red - Do not disturb.
 * Blue - I am on call.
 * Grey - I am not at work.